 Culinary Smorgasborg

-Japanese, seafood, Italian, Dallas has plenty of restaurants offering those styles.
+Japanese, seafood, and Italian, Dallas has plenty of restaurants offering those styles.
 As the true mecca for authentic barbecue, Dallas will keep you busy with its scores of fantastic eateries.
-Like the famed Sonny Bryan’s Smokehouse to dine on ribs, brisket and sausage that will make you say, “Mmm!”.
+Like the famed Sonny Bryan’s Smokehouse to dine on ribs, brisket, and sausage that will make you say, “Mmm!”

 Dallas is FRIENDLY!

-Once you arrive in Dallas in visit you will be entranced by the barrage of “Howdy”, “Sir” and “Ma’am” that you won’t know what to make of it at first.
-But eventually you will find it too difficult to resist the charm and hospitality.
-Texans are truly a friendly bunch of people who love starting conversation and making everyone feel like a friend.
+Once you arrive in Dallas, in visit you will be entranced by the barrage of “Howdy”, “Sir”, and “Ma’am” that you won’t know what to make of it at first.
+But eventually, you will find it too difficult to resist the charm and hospitality.
+Texans are truly a friendly bunch of people who love starting conversations and making everyone feel like a friend.
 It gives Dallas, for all its global status, a down-home vibe that will be the icing on the cake on deciding to move to the Metroplex.

 We hope you enjoyed these reasons why you should move to Dallas.
 If you have decided to move, we can help!